EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 }
 ```

-Since Jenkins declarative pipelines support sprinkling in Groovy code, you're able to define functions that may be re-used within your own pipelines.
+If you need to implement your own custom, reusable logic, Jenkins declarative pipelines support sprinkling in Groovy functions that can be referenced in several places.

 ```groovy
 def hello = {